Why Reports Of Menstrual Changes After COVID Vaccine Are Tough To Study

 Why such research is difficult to design

-But actually proving whether or not it's possible that the vaccine could cause a minor menstrual disruption is very difficult because periods can be so variable from person to person and cycle to cycle, says Dr. Laura Riley, the chair of obstetrics and gynecology at New York Presbyterian/Weill Cornell Medical Center in New York City.
+But proving whether or not it's possible the vaccine could cause a minor menstrual disruption is difficult because periods can be so variable from person to person and cycle to cycle, says Dr. Laura Riley, chair of obstetrics and gynecology at New York-Presbyterian/Weill Cornell Medical Center in New York City.

 "The menstrual cycle itself is just so incredibly difficult to study, because there are so many other things that may impact it," Riley says.